Bob Matsui: Personal life

 He was married to Doris Okada who, until December 1998, worked as deputy assistant to the President and Deputy Director of Public Liaison for President Bill Clinton, leaving to become senior advisor and director of government relations at the firm of Collier Shannon Scott, PLLC before winning election to her late husband's seat.
-The Matsuis had one son, Brian, who received his undergraduate and law degree from Stanford University.
+The Matsuis had one son, Brian, who received his undergraduate and Juris Doctor degrees from Stanford University.

 Death

 On December 24, 2004, Matsui entered Bethesda Naval Hospital with pneumonia.
 It was a complication from myelodysplastic syndrome, a rare stem cell disorder that causes an inability of the bone marrow to produce blood products, such as red blood cells, white blood cells and platelets.
 He died of pneumonia on January 1, 2005.

+Succession

 In the special election on March 8 to fill the vacant seat, Matsui's widow Doris won with over 68 percent of the vote; she was sworn in on March 10, 2005.